 Lightning Loop is a non-custodial service offered by Lightning Labs to bridge on-chain and off-chain Bitcoin using submarine swaps.
 This repository is home to the Loop client and depends on the Lightning Network daemon lnd.
 All of lnd’s supported chain backends are fully supported when using the Loop client: Neutrino, Bitcoin Core, and btcd.

+We call off-chain to on-chain swaps, a Loop Out.
 The service can be used in various situations:

 LND and the loop client are using Go modules.
 Make sure that the